canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2020_Tian_subcortical_v1.1/README.md

 This atlas was generated in a hierarchical fashion with finer and finer parcellations at each level until a natural stopping condition in the parcellation algorithm was reached (see Tian et al \[2020\] Nat Neuro for details).
 We store this information using labels_2, labels_3, labels_4, fields of the atlas.
+By default, the voxel map is indexed at the finest scale available (54 parcels), and each index label corresponds to an incrementally more coarse parcellation.
+To obtain a voxel map of one of these coarser parcellations you can invoke atlas/get_coarser_parcellation.
+E.g. to reduce the 54 parcels to their coarsest parent parcellation (labeled by labes_4) you can use,

+fine_tian = load_atlas('tian_fmriprep20')
+reduced_tian = fine_tian.get_coarser_parcellation('labels_4')

-Furthermore, This atlas is provided registered to two different reference templates for use with FSL/HCP or fMRIprep data as the case may be, which is likewise specified by FSL6 or fmriprep20 (the latest LTS) in the name.
+Furthermore, This atlas is provided registered to two different reference templates for use with FSL/HCP or fMRIprep data as the case may be, which is likewise specified by FSL6 or fmriprep20 (the latest LTS) in the name when invoking load_atlas.

 ## Atlas space